Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: A brief history of ojasiewicz--Simon gradient inequalities and their applications to gradient flows and energy gaps in geometric analysis

-For applications of the {\L}ojasiewicz--Simon gradient inequality to proofs of energy gaps and discreteness of energies for Yang-Mills connections, we refer to our articles \cite{Feehan_yangmillsenergygapflat, Feehan_yangmillsenergy_lojasiewicz4d}.
-A key feature of our version of the {\L}ojasiewicz--Simon gradient inequality for the pure Yang-Mills energy functional \cite[Theorem 23.9]{Feehan_yang_mills_gradient_flow_v2} is that it holds for $W^{1,p}$ Sobolev norms.
+For applications of the {\L}ojasiewicz--Simon gradient inequality to proofs of energy gaps and discreteness of energies for Yang--Mills connections, we refer to our article \cite{Feehan_yangmillsenergygapflat}.
+A key feature of our versions of the {\L}ojasiewicz--Simon gradient inequality for the pure Yang--Mills energy function \cite[Theorems 23.1 and 23.17]{Feehan_yang_mills_gradient_flow_v4} is that they hold for $W^{1,2}$ Sobolev norms for base manifolds of dimensions two, three or four and $W^{2,p}$ Sobolev norms for base manifolds of arbitrary dimension.
 Those norms are considerably weaker than the $C^{2,\alpha}$ H{\"o}lder norms originally employed by Simon in \cite[Theorem 3]{Simon_1983} and this affords considerably greater flexibility in applications.
 For example, when $(X,g)$ is a closed, four-dimensional, Riemannian manifold, the $W^{1,2}$ Sobolev norm on (bundle-valued) one-forms is (in a suitable sense) \emph{quasi-conformally invariant} with respect to conformal changes in the Riemannian metric $g$.
-In particular, that observation is exploited in our proof of \cite[Theorem 1]{Feehan_yangmillsenergy_lojasiewicz4d}, which asserts discreteness of $L^2$ energies of Yang-Mills connections on arbitrary $G$-principal bundles over $X$, for any compact Lie structure group $G$.